CDLUC3/dmsp_backend_prototype/README.md

 If you plan on deploying to the AWS cloud, you can refer to the [corresponding AWS infrastructure repository](https://github.com/CDLUC3/dmsp_frontend_prototype?tab=readme-ov-file#running-the-app).
 For the CloudFormation templates needed to build this application using CodePipeline and then host it within an ECS cluster.

-### Managing the database
+### Managing the databases

+The system has a DynamoDB Table and a MySQL database.
+Please note that the Docker container must be running to execute any of these commands!

+You can run AWS CLI commands to interact with the DynamoDB table or MySQL commands to interact with that database by using `docker-compose exec`.

+#### DynamoDB

+- To create a local instance of the DynamoDB table, startup the Docker container and run `docker-compose exec apollo bash ./data-migrations/dynamo-init.sh`.
+This will create the table if it does not already exist

-#### Running database migrations
+#### Running MySQL database migrations

-**Local Docker container**
 - While the Docker container is up and running, just run `docker-compose exec apollo bash ./data-migrations/process.sh` in a seperate terminal window.

-**AWS Cloud9 Bastion Host**
-- Login to the AWS console and start the bastion cloud9 instance.
-- Navigate to this repo on the instance (clone it if it is not there)
-- Checkout the appropriate branch/tag and pull down the latest
-- Run `./data-migrations/process.sh [env]`

-#### Dropping all of the tables in the local database
+#### Dropping all of the MySQL tables in the local database

-In the event that you want to delete all of the tables and data from your database and rebuild a clean database you can run.
+In the event that you want to delete all of the tables and data from your database and rebuild a clean database you can run: `docker-compose exec apollo bash ./data-migrations/nuke-db.sh`

-**Local Docker container**
-- Drop the tables: `docker-compose exec apollo bash ./data-migrations/nuke-db.sh`
-- Rebuild the tables and seed them: `docker-compose exec apollo bash ./data-migrations/process.sh`

-Note that the container must be running!

 You may find that you receive an error that the `dataMigrations` table already exists when running the `process.sh` script.
 If so, restart the container and try again.

-**AWS Cloud9 Bastion Host**

-NEVER EVER do this in production!
-You will lose ALL data.

-- Login to the AWS console and start the bastion cloud9 instance.
-- Navigate to this repo on the instance (clone it if it is not there)
-- Checkout the appropriate branch/tag and pull down the latest
-- Drop the tables: `./data-migrations/nuke-db.sh`
-- Rebuild the tables and seed them: `./data-migrations/process.sh`

 ## Querying Apollo Server